- Cube Sleep System Review

 - No vibration alarm

-The chiliPAD sleep system consists of a control unit (the cube) and a soft mattress topper (called the Chili Cool Mesh Pad) that features microtubes made out of medical-grade silicone.
+The Cube sleep system consists of a control unit (the cube) and a soft mattress topper (called the Chilipad) that features microtubes made out of medical-grade silicone.

 Based on your desired temperature settings, the control unit pumps water through those microtubes to cool or heat the surface of your mattress.